 Where to Stay If Extending Beyond One Day

-Inside Yosemite Valley, you can book rooms at Curry Village, Yosemite Valley Lodge, or the historic Ahwahnee Hotel.
-These locations put you right in the heart of the action, but book months ahead since they fill up quickly.
-Curry Village offers the most budget-friendly option with tent cabins and standard hotel rooms.
+Inside Yosemite Valley, you can book rooms at Curry Village, Yosemite Valley Lodge, or the Ahwahnee Hotel, but reserve months ahead since they fill quickly.

 Conclusion